-Christmas may be over, but the celebrating isn't; New Year's is less than a week away.
-If you're in the southern United States, you can bet that black-eyed peas will be on the day's menu.
-All good Southerners know that if you want to have good luck in 2012, you've got to eat at least a spoonful of black-eyed peas.
+New Year’s is right around the corner.
+If you’re in the southern United States, you can bet that black-eyed peas will be on the day’s menu.
+All good Southerners know that if you want to have good luck in the new year, you’ve got to eat at least a spoonful of black-eyed peas.

 Here’s a recipe for salt pork black-eyed peas.
 Top them with a tomato relish, hot sauce or some folks even like their peas with catsup.

 - 3 cups dried peas

 - 1 teaspoon crushed red pepper